CNC Turning

 Polycarbonate

-Polycarbonate is a high-performance plastic known for its exceptional impact resistance and optical clarity.
-It is often used in applications like eyewear lenses, safety shields, and automotive parts.
+PC is a strong, impact-resistant thermoplastic known for its clarity and heat resistance.
+It is commonly used in eyewear lenses, safety equipment, and electronic components.

 Subtypes: